The Critical Challenge of PET and PVC Cross-Contamination

 When NIR light hits a plastic flake or bottle:

-Modern NIR sensors can detect these subtle differences at speeds fast enough to sort thousands of items per minute on a conveyor belt.
+Modern NIR sensors can detect these subtle differences at speeds fast enough to sort thousands of items per minute.

 RGB Camera Systems